 Crystal and Luke glanced over at Maya, who was acting like a normal dog, just sitting quietly and watching.

-Maya, Book II - The Dream, by Richard
+Maya, Book III - The Hike, by Richard

 Copyright 2012 - All Rights Reserved